Glass School

 What is protective film safety glass?

-Normal pane glass can be coated with a protective film on one or both sides.
-The big advantage of applying the protective film is that it is a cheap way to make a normal pane of glass more resistant to impacts and blows.
-The protective film also prevents splinters from flying around when it shatters.
-The protective film can be applied without having to replace the pane.
+Standard sheet glass can be coated with a protective film on one side or both sides.
+The significant advantage of applying the protective film is that it is an inexpensive method to make a standard glass pane more resistant to impacts and blows.
+Additionally, the protective film prevents shards from flying around when the glass shatters.
+The application of the protective film can be done without having to replace the pane.
 However, the protective film does not make the glass itself significantly more stable.
-If the load is not too great, the pane will be destroyed and must be replaced (and a new protective film must be applied).
+Under not too great a load, the pane will be destroyed and must be replaced (and a new protective film must be applied).

 What is bulletproof glass?

-Bullet-resistant glass consists of several panes of glass bonded together to withstand the force of a bullet.
-Such a glass package is often very thick - 5 cm or more - and therefore very heavy.
+Bulletproof or bullet-resistant glass consists of multiple glass panes that are bonded together to withstand the force of a bullet impact.
+Such a glass package is often very thick - 5 cm or more - and therefore also very heavy.

 Classification DIN EN 1063, BR1 to BR7.

-Unfortunately, many burglars have now found ways to deal with window grilles and shutters.
-A sturdy rope tied to the bumper or trailer hitch and the window grille is no longer a problem.
-Window grilles not only prevent people from looking into the shop window or the shop itself, they also give a false sense of security.
+Unfortunately, many burglars have now found ways to overcome window bars and roller shutters.
+A sturdy rope tied to the bumper or the tow hitch makes the window bars no longer a problem.
+Window bars not only obstruct the view into the shop window or the business itself but also create a false sense of security.

-Hammerglass AB offers unbreakable glass solutions for all protection and security classes up to P8B, which is the highest protection class for window grilles and roller shutters.
-Hammerglass bullet protection is certified in classes BR1-NS/BR4-NS/BR6-NS, and Hammerglass explosion protection in classes EXR1/EXR2.
+Hammerglass AB provides shatterproof glass solutions for all protection and security classes up to P8B, which corresponds to the highest protection class for window grilles and roller shutters.
+Hammerglass ballistic protection is certified in classes BR1-NS/BR4-NS/BR6-NS, and Hammerglass explosion protection in classes EXR1/EXR2.

 What does mechanical cracking mean?

-Normal window glass can shatter for a variety of reasons.
-For example, the pane can crack if it is installed incorrectly or if it hits a screw head.
-This type of cracking typically causes the cracks to spread from the edge of the pane to different angles.
-If cracks appear, please contact the person who installed the pane.
+Normal window glass can shatter for various reasons.
+For example, the pane can crack if it is improperly installed or if it is in contact with a screw head.
+A typical characteristic of this type of cracking is that the cracks radiate from the edge of the pane at different angles.
+Please contact the person who installed the pane if cracks should appear.